Four-variable $p$-adic triple product $L$-functions and the trivial zero conjecture: Abstract

 \section{Abstract}

-We construct the four-variable primitive $p$-adic $L$-functions associated with the triple product of Hida families and prove the explicit interpolation formulae at all critical values in the balanced range.
+We construct the four-variable primitive $p$-adic $L$-functions associated with the triple product of Hida families and prove the explicit interpolation formulae at all critical points in the balanced range.
 Our construction is to carry out the $p$-adic interpolation of Garrett's integral representation of triple product $L$-functions via the $p$-adic Rankin-Selberg convolution method.
-As an application, we obtain the cyclotomic $p$-adic $L$-function for the motive associated with the triple product of elliptic curves and prove the trivial zero conjecture for this motive.
+The main novelty in this paper is the construction and the patching of four $p$-adic families of the pull-back of nearly holomorphic Siegel Eisenstein series on $\GSp(6)$.
+As an application, we obtain the cyclotomic $p$-adic $L$-function for the motive associated with the triple product of $p$-ordinary elliptic curves and prove the trivial zero conjecture for this motive.
+In particular, this proves the first cases of the Greenberg-Benois trivial zero conjecture where multiple trivial zeros are present and the Galois representation is not of $\GL(2)$-type.